-(1) The hypothetical Starting Value of 100 used in these examples has been chosen for illustrative purposes only and does not represent a likely Starting Value of any Underlying.
+(1) The hypothetical Starting Value of 100 used in these examples has been chosen for illustrative purposes only.
+The actual Starting Value of each Underlying is set forth on page PS-2 above.

 (2) This is the hypothetical Threshold Value of the Least Performing Underlying.